dzackgarza/Notes/Class_Notes/2019/Differential Topology/ProblemSets/PSet1.md

 ## Part 1

-Let $M$ be a smooth manifold and define a map
+Let $M, N$ be smooth manifolds and $f: M \to N$ be a fixed smooth map, and define a map
 $$
 \phi: C^\infty(M) \cross T_pM \to \RR \\
 (h, v) \mapsto v(h \circ f)